custardcream98/eslint-plugin-restrict-replace-import/README.md

 # eslint-plugin-restrict-import

-ESLint Plugin for Restricting Import.
+ESLint Plugin for Restricting and Replacing Import.

 Automatically fixable with replacement package!